ismatfarjana/T1A2_Terminal_app/README.md

 ---
 ####  💁🏻 What is it❓

- 🗣A simple terminal interface that will let the user play the classic tic-tac-toe against computer named "Bot".
+ 🗣A simple terminal interface that will let the user play the classic tic-tac-toe against a computer named "Bot".

- :pushpin: **info: Source of Defination**
+ :pushpin: **info: Source of Definition**
  ![](https://i.imgur.com/NMe8gOd.png)

 ####  💁🏻 What is the purpose of this project❓